A (band): Reunion (2007–2008)

-Later work (2009 – present)
+Later work (2009 – 2022)

 'A' played a 10-date UK tour in December 2009, supported by This City.
 On 13 May 2010, Bowling For Soup singer Jaret Reddick announced 'A' as support band for their Autumn tour.
 'A' then announced on their own Twitter on 26 May 2010 that Daniel P. Carter would be returning to the band for this tour.
 Later that year, Perry and Carter were credited as co-writers of the Subways song "I Wanna Dance With You" from the album Money & Celebrity.

 'A' played a one-off show at the Kasbah nightclub in Coventry on 1 December 2012.
 In June 2015, they played warm-up concerts in St Albans and Royal Tunbridge Wells before headlining the 4th stage at that year's Download Festival.
 Andrew "Shay" Sheehy, formerly of Kids in Glass Houses, filled in on bass guitar for these shows.

 In February 2018, 'A' embarked on an 8 date UK tour in support of Hell Is for Heroes, joined briefly by McFly bassist Dougie Poynter. and an appearance at Download Festival.
-In November 2018, the band went on a 9 date tour playing the album Hi-Fi Serious in full, with support from Wheatus and InMe followed by another UK headline tour and appearances at Two Thousand Trees Festival and Camden Rocks in summer 2019.
+In November 2018, the band went on a 9 date tour playing the album Hi-Fi Serious in full, with support from Wheatus and InMe followed by another UK headline tour and appearances at 2000trees and Camden Rocks in summer 2019.

 In November 2019, 'A' band played eight dates in the UK to celebrate the 20th anniversary of the album A vs. Monkey Kong.
 The band were joined by Tim HB, formally of Architects (British band) who stepped in on bass guitar for the tour.
 Support was provided by '68.

-During 2021 'A' performed on the main stage at the Download Festival Pilot event and the rescheduled Slam Dunk Festival.
+During 2021, 'A' performed on the main stage at the Download Festival Pilot event and the rescheduled Slam Dunk Festival.

-In April 2022 the band played a warm-up show in Dover before heading out around the UK on 11 dates as main support for Reef.
+In April 2022, the band played a warm-up show in Dover before heading out around the UK on 11 dates as main support for Reef.

-2023 has seen fresh rumors of new "A" material.
+Make 'A' Great Again (since 2023)

+In 2023, there were rumors of new 'A' material, and during July 2023 social media posts from the individual members began to appear showing the band working on new material in the studio.

+On 14 April 2025, Jason Perry confirmed that the album would be finished by the end of the month, though "it won't be mixed and it'll probably be shite."

+In November 2025, the band singed a new record deal with Cooking Vinyl.